13.5: Vibrational Overtones

 Anharmonicity

 Until this point, we have been using the harmonic oscillator to describe the internuclear potential energy of the vibrational motion.
-Fundamental vibrational frequencies of a molecule corresponds to transition from \(\Delta v= \pm 1\).
-While this is a decent approximation, bonds do not behave like they do in the Harmonic Oscillator approximation (Figure 13.5.1 ).
-For exaple, unlike the parabola given in the Harmonic Oscillator approximation, atoms that are too far apart will dissociate.
+Fundamental vibrational frequencies of a molecule corresponds to a transition of \(\Delta v= \pm 1\).
+While this is a decent approximation, bonds do not behave like they do in the Harmonic Oscillator approximation (Figure \(\PageIndex{1}\) ).
+For example, the parabolic potential of the Harmonic Oscillator approximation means that the vibrations can hold any amount of energy and bonds can stretch to any length, while in real molecules if the atoms are too far apart the bond will dissociate.

-As you can see in Figure 13.5.1 , the harmonic oscillator potential (in green) well only roughly fits over the more accurate anharmonic oscillator well (in blue).
-The solid line accounts for dissociation at large R values, which the dotted lines does not even remotely cover.
+As you can see in Figure \(\PageIndex{1}\) , the harmonic oscillator potential well (in green) only roughly fits over the more accurate anharmonic oscillator well (in blue).
+The blue curve accounts for dissociation at large R values, which the green curve does not even remotely cover.
 However, this is just one important difference between the harmonic and anharmonic (real) oscillators.

 The real potential energy can be expanded in the Taylor series.